programminghistorian/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 {% include figure.html filename="FINDING-PLACES-WORLD-HISTORICAL-GAZETTEER7.JPG" caption="Figure 7: Starting Reconciliation Part 3" %}

-You will be taken to a new screen that asks you to match your record with records in the WHG.
+You will be taken to a new screen that asks you to match the place names in your TSV file with records in the WHG.
 You will be given a choice of potential matches on the right hand side of the screen.
 Hover over them and they will appear as green flashes on the map illustration screen.
 Your options are “closeMatch” or “no match”.
 You can only have one closeMatch per place so choose the one from the reconciliation area that best describes your place in question.
 It is also possible that none of the suggested matches are correct, and in that case select “no match”.

 >>> The more information you put into the LP-TSV format, such as country codes, the easier it will be to make these matches.
 The associated information from the LP-TSV upload will appear on the left hand side of the reconciliation screen to help you understand all of the information provided on the right hand side.
 If you are building your own dataset, it is worth taking the time to add a country codes (ccodes) column into the file you upload as well as aat type with the corresponding type (e.g. settlement, state, country).